stipple-effect/docs/README.md

 ## What is *Stipple Effect*?

 *Stipple Effect* is a pixel art editor that supports animation and [scripting](./scripting.md).
-It is designed to facilitate a variety of workflows and to encourage rapid, iterative creation of video game art assets and other types of artwork.
+It is designed to support a variety of workflows and to encourage rapid, iterative creation of video game art assets and other types of artwork.

 Please read the [frequently asked questions](../faq) for more information about the program.